Loway/QueueMetricsHowTos/QueueMetricsDebian.md

 ## Install a license key

-If you have a license key, you can install it in the file
+If you have a license key, you can install it in the file tpf.properties:

     cd /var/lib/tomcat7/webapps/
     vi QM/WEB-INF/tpf.properties

+You can ask for a free demo license at https://www.queuemetrics.com/try-free.jsp